Which place is cheaper, Positano or Cadiz?

 Cadiz usually gets less rain in July than Positano.
 Cadiz gets 0 mm (0 in) of rain, while Positano receives 26 mm (1 in) of rain this time of the year.

 Both Positano and Cadiz are popular destinations to visit in the autumn with plenty of activities.
+Many travelers come to Cadiz for the shopping scene and the natural beauty of the area.
 Also, many visitors come to Positano in the autumn for the hiking trails, the shopping scene, the small town atmosphere, and the natural beauty of the area.

 Cadiz is a little warmer than Positano in the autumn.
 The temperature in Cadiz is usually 20°C (68°F) in October, and Positano stays around 17°C (63°F).

 The sun comes out a lot this time of the year in Cadiz.
 Cadiz usually receives more sunshine than Positano during autumn.
-At this time of the year, Cadiz gets 235 hours of sunny skies, while Positano receives 189 hours of full sun.
+Cadiz gets 235 hours of sunny skies, while Positano receives 189 hours of full sun in the autumn.

 It rains a lot this time of the year in Positano.
 In October, Cadiz usually receives less rain than Positano.
-At this time of the year, Cadiz gets 67 mm (2.6 in) of rain, while Positano receives 132 mm (5.2 in) of rain.
+Cadiz gets 67 mm (2.6 in) of rain, while Positano receives 132 mm (5.2 in) of rain each month for the autumn.

 Both Positano and Cadiz during the winter are popular places to visit.
+Many visitors come to Cadiz in the winter for the museums, the shopping scene, and the cuisine.
 Furthermore, most visitors come to Positano for the shopping scene and the cuisine during these months.

 In the winter, Cadiz is much warmer than Positano.
 Typically, the winter temperatures in Cadiz in January are around 13°C (55°F), and Positano is about 8°C (47°F).